pizlonator/fil-c-website/source/compiler.md

 - Tracking pointers in Pizderson frames.
 A Pizderson frame is like a [Henderson frame](https://dl.acm.org/doi/10.1145/512429.512449) except optimized for non-moving GC.
 Pointer register allocation is still possible since pointers are just mirrored into Pizderson frames, as opposed to being outright stored there like a Henderson frame.

 `FilPizlonator` started out as a zero-optimizations, instrument-everything-with-function-calls style, since I wasn't even sure if the technique would conceptually work out.
-Over time, many optimizations have been added:
+[Since it did work out](programs_that_work.html), many optimizations have been added:

 - Allocations and many other intrinsic operations are now inlined.